FOSSBOSS/PLC2C/README.md

 and predict having a basic generator script going soon.
 This is an on going project.

 For now, this repo will be code fragments, and tool generation.

+Todo:
+Write a parser for the .ldr code segments. try to identify the address space of "advanced objects" Figure out / verify the rung layout identifyers, and bracnh circuit layouts.
+Acceptable results: A list of device, rung, line output from program space.

+Create the neural folder, and include object assets for AI detection training Write the AI